Alice Tempel - Coordinator

 Reduce Reuse Recycle

-In addition to recycling, proper solid waste management includes reducing the amount of waste you produce and reusing what you can instead of throwing it away.
+Even better than recycling, proper solid waste management includes reducing the amount of waste you produce and reusing what you can instead of throwing it away.
 South Plainfield’s Recycling Office frequently gets inquiries from residents who need to dispose of items that are in good condition.
 “It’s a perfectly good refrigerator; it’s a shame to just junk it.”
 “Do you know anybody who would want a collection of text books on electrical engineering?”
 “My aunt passed away and she has all these cosmetics, mostly not even opened.
 I hate to just throw them out.”

 The Recycling Office has a copy of The New Reuse it Book, Middlesex County's Donation Recycling Directory.
 The booklet is a compilation of charitable organizations, consignment shops, nursing homes, animal shelters and others seeking used, usable goods.
 An index lists the items, from Appliances to Typewriters, and cross-references the establishments seeking them.
 The latest edition is available online at www.mciauth.com.